atlanticwave-sdx/sdx-meican/docs/guide/Blueprint-cilogon.rst

 Generate and insert a new token with a two-day expiration into the table upon successful login with CILogon.
 Allow access without prompting for CILogon login if the user logs in within the two-day window.
 Prompt for CILogon login again if the user attempts to log in after the expiration period (2 days).

-def my_function(my_arg, my_other_arg):
-    """A function just for me.

-    :param my_arg: The first of my arguments.
-    :param my_other_arg: The second of my arguments.

-    :returns: A message (just for me, of course).
-    """